SakifX9/Rhythm-Game-Optimisations/Sound Voltex コナステ/Sound Voltex Optimisations.md

 # AMD Control Panel Optimisations

-WIP, I do not have an AMD card, but if you have an AMD card, preferably an RDNA card please hit me up.
+WIP, I do not have an AMD card, but if you have an AMD card, preferably an RDNA card please [hit me up](https://github.com/SakifX9/Rhythm-Game-Optimisations/discussions/categories/general)

 # For portrait mode users or users playing the game on a 2nd monitor that are using NVIDIA or pre-RDNA AMD cards